MR. LAMPERT MADE SJV MORE LIKE HOME

 by Jim Brown

 I remember a man who I found to be a strong positive influence on me as I am sure he had on many others, Mr. Bob Lampert.
 He was the Senior Boy's Cottage prefect.
+He also taught a special ed class.
 Here are a few of the many memories I have of him during the three years of my stay.

 Just outside the door of the playroom in the Senior Boy's Cottage was a grassed area that Mr. Lampert turned into a beautiful patio with four picnic tables, umbrellas, and some landscaping.
 It took $100, his labor, and that of the boys.
 He bought a lamppost and wired it up to a switch inside the playroom.
 He had a cement truck come in to pour four square slabs upon which he placed picnic tables.
-You can see two of the slabs that remain today on the Senior Boys Cottage page of the "Virtual Tour of the Village Today" feature on StJosephsVillage.com.
+You can see two of the slabs that remain many years later in this photo.
 In the center you can spot the hole for the umbrella pole.
-He added white stones in-between the slabs and encircled the area with landscaping.
-We spent a lot of time out there playing at the tables and even having some picnics -- if my memory serves me right.
+He added white stones in-between the slabs and encircled the area with landscaping and a wood rail fence.
+We spent a lot of time out there playing at the tables and even having some picnics — if my memory serves me right.

 Although he had to divide his attention evenly among twenty-four kids at a time, he recognized my need to connect with adults for intellectual stimulation and often found himself partial to attending to my interests.
 Knowing I was exceptionally advanced in technical aptitude for my age, he allowed me to work with him in the projection booth showing the Friday night movies.
 After a while, I ran the booth myself and thus became the Village's projectionist.
 I wrote a story describing our 35mm theater type projectors.
 (See post #215 on the Yahoo sjvillage discussion group) I also handled the lighting on many of the Village's stage productions which Mr. Lampert built scenery for and helped in the staging design.

-And speaking of building, there was a shop where Mr. Lampert spent many of evenings working with the boys who built wood projects. (see the Gymnasium Building section of the Virtual Tour to see the room today.)
+And speaking of building, there was a wood shop qithin the Gymnasium building where Mr. Lampert spent many of evenings working with the boys projects.
 One year he had the boys build mangers with textured flocking to be sold as a fund-raiser for the Village.
-The used sawdust to make the flocking -- he was inventive.
+The used sawdust to make the flocking — he was inventive.
 Once again Mr. Lampert nurtured my interest in things that had to do with theaters, stages, and world fair shows, by assisting me in conceiving and building a puppet stage that was complete with curtain rigging and a lighting system.
 Sr. Francis, Senior Boy's Cottage house mother, sewn the curtains and many of the other boys participated in the shows presented on the stage.
 I could elaborate more but I refer you to read "The Don Bosco Theater."

 I vaguely remember that Mr. Lampert was also my conformation sponsor.